Biscuit: Introduction in South Asia

 Biscuits and loaves were introduced in Bengal during the British colonial period and became popular within the Sylheti Muslim community.
 However, the middle-class Hindus of Cachar and Sylhet were very suspicious of biscuits and breads as they believed they were baked by Muslims.
 On one occasion, a few Hindus in Cachar caught an Englishman eating biscuits with tea, which caused an uproar.
 The information reached the Hindus of Sylhet and a small rebellion occurred.
 In response to this, companies started to advertise their bread as "machine-made" and "untouched by (Muslim) hand" to tell Hindus that the breads were "safe for consumption".
 This incident is mentioned in Bipin Chandra Pal's autobiography and he mentions how culinary habits of Hindus gradually changed and biscuits and loaves eventually became increasingly popular.

-Modern "hard" biscuits

-Most modern biscuits can trace their origins back to either the hardtack ship's biscuit or the creative art of the baker: